shenaldev/Train-ticket-backend/README.md

 ## How To Install Project
 1. Clone the git repository into your pc.
 2. then navigate to the folder.
-3. next run this command. (need to install composer first) [Composer Download Link](https://getcomposer.org/download/)
+3. Install all the dependencies. (need to install composer first) [Composer Download Link](https://getcomposer.org/download/)

 Run this command in the terminal